-- Students dismissed from any School of Education program for unprofessional and/or inappropriate conduct in clinical placements and/or during the clinical experience course are permanently ineligible for recommendation from Mercy College for NYS certification.
+- Students dismissed from any School of Education program for unprofessional and/or inappropriate conduct in clinical placements and/or during the clinical experience course are permanently ineligible for recommendation from Mercy University for NYS certification.

 - Students with academic violations not specified in this section can be dismissed from a program.
 Such violations can include, but are not limited to, violations of the Academic Integrity Policy

 In cases where a student has been dismissed from a program for poor academic performance, the student may request a dismissal review to appeal this decision.